 You have a ‘variable’ service charge.
 This means the amount you pay for the year can change depending on the cost of the services.

-We’ll let you know the actual annual cost of your service charge within six months of the end of the financial year (usually around September or October).
+We’ll let you know the actual annual cost of your service charge within six months of the end of the financial year.
 If our estimate is too low, we’ll charge you any additional money you owe us.
-If our estimate was too high, you can get a refund.
+If our estimate was too high, we will credit your service charge account accordingly.

 If you’re a tenant